atick-faisal/label-studio/docs/source/guide/install_enterprise_k8s.md

 ---
-title: Deploy Label Studio Enterprise on Kubernetes
+title: Deploy Annotation Hub Enterprise on Kubernetes
 short: Install using Kubernetes
 tier: enterprise
 type: guide
 order: 0
 order_enterprise: 69
-meta_title: Deploy Label Studio Enterprise on Kubernetes
+meta_title: Deploy Annotation Hub Enterprise on Kubernetes
-meta_description: Deploy Label Studio Enterprise on Kubernetes, such as on Amazon Elastic Container Service for Kubernetes, to create machine learning and data science projects in a scalable containerized environment.
+meta_description: Deploy Annotation Hub Enterprise on Kubernetes, such as on Amazon Elastic Container Service for Kubernetes, to create machine learning and data science projects in a scalable containerized environment.
 section: "Install & Setup"
 parent_enterprise: "install_enterprise"

 ---

-Deploy Label Studio Enterprise on a Kubernetes Cluster using Helm 3.
-You can use this Helm chart to set up Label Studio Enterprise for deployment onto a Kubernetes cluster and install, upgrade, and manage the application.
+Deploy Annotation Hub Enterprise on a Kubernetes Cluster using Helm 3.
+You can use this Helm chart to set up Annotation Hub Enterprise for deployment onto a Kubernetes cluster and install, upgrade, and manage the application.

 Your Kubernetes cluster can be self-hosted or installed somewhere such as Amazon EKS.
 See the Amazon tutorial on how to [Deploy a Kubernetes Application with Amazon Elastic Container Service for Kubernetes](https://aws.amazon.com/getting-started/hands-on/deploy-kubernetes-app-amazon-eks/) for more about deploying an app on Amazon EKS.

 <div class="enterprise-only">

 !!! warning
-    To install Label Studio Community Edition, see <a href="https://labelstud.io/guide/install_k8s.html">Deploy Label Studio on Kubernetes</a>.
-This page is specific to the Enterprise version of Label Studio.
+    To install Annotation Hub Community Edition, see <a href="https://labelstud.io/guide/install_k8s.html">Deploy Annotation Hub on Kubernetes</a>.
+This page is specific to the Enterprise version of Annotation Hub.

 </div>

-This high-level architecture diagram that outlines the main components of a Label Studio Enterprise deployment.
+This high-level architecture diagram that outlines the main components of a Annotation Hub Enterprise deployment.

 <img src="/images/LSE_k8s_scheme.png"/>

 !!! warning
-    Label Studio Enterprise 2.2.9 decommissioned MinIO as a service.
+    Annotation Hub Enterprise 2.2.9 decommissioned MinIO as a service.

-Label Studio Enterprise runs on Python and uses rqworkers to perform additional tasks.
+Annotation Hub Enterprise runs on Python and uses rqworkers to perform additional tasks.
 Metadata and annotations are stored in a bundled version of PostgreSQL that functions as persistent storage.
-If you host Label Studio Enterprise in the cloud, use [persistent storage in the cloud](persistent_storage.html) instead of MinIO.
+If you host Annotation Hub Enterprise in the cloud, use [persistent storage in the cloud](persistent_storage.html) instead of MinIO.

-## Install Label Studio Enterprise on Kubernetes
+## Install Annotation Hub Enterprise on Kubernetes

-If you want to install Label Studio Enterprise on Kubernetes and you have unrestricted access to the internet from your K8s cluster, follow these steps.
+If you want to install Annotation Hub Enterprise on Kubernetes and you have unrestricted access to the internet from your K8s cluster, follow these steps.

 1. Verify that you meet the [Required software prerequisites](#Required-software-prerequisites) and review the [capacity planning](#Capacity-planning) guidance.
 2. [Prepare the Kubernetes cluster](#Prepare-the-Kubernetes-cluster).